Thousands protest across Poland against curbs on abortion access

-WARSAW/GDYNIA, Poland (Reuters) - Thousands of people protested across Poland on Friday in defiance of tight coronavirus restrictions, following Thursday’s ruling by the Constitutional Tribunal that imposes a near-total ban on abortion in the predominantly Roman Catholic country.
+WARSAW/GDYNIA, Poland (Reuters) - Tens of thousands of people protested across Poland on Friday in defiance of tight coronavirus restrictions, following Thursday’s ruling by the Constitutional Tribunal that imposes a near-total ban on abortion in the predominantly Roman Catholic country.

 The court announced that abortions due to foetal defects were unconstitutional, ending the most common of the few legal grounds for abortion, and setting Poland further apart from the European mainstream.

-Carrying banners that read, “You have blood on your hands” and “This is War”, thousands gathered near the house of Jaroslaw Kaczynski, the ruling Law and Justice (PiS) party leader, in an affluent Warsaw neighbourhood.
+Carrying banners that read, “This is War” and “1.5-metres from my uterus”, thousands gathered near the house of Jaroslaw Kaczynski, the ruling nationalist Law and Justice (PiS) party leader, in an affluent Warsaw neighbourhood.

-For the second night running, a cordon of police clad in riot gear blocked them from reaching his house, using loudspeakers asking protesters to disperse and respect restrictions on public gathering.
+For the second night running, a cordon of police clad in riot gear blocked them from reaching his house, using loudspeakers to ask protesters to disperse and respect restrictions on public gathering.

-Marchers played the “Imperial March” from Star Wars as well as Italian partisan song “Bella Ciao” and Beyonce’s “Run the World (Girls)” as they walked for kilometers (miles) through Warsaw.
+Marchers, most of them wearing masks, played the “Imperial March” from Star Wars as well as Italian partisan song “Bella Ciao” and Beyonce’s “Run the World (Girls)”.

 “I was initially scared but I figured, too bad if I catch the coronavirus.
-I’m scared for my daughter, but I think we don’t have a choice.
-Someone took this away from us against our will,” said Emilia Gwiazda, 46, who attended protests in Warsaw.
+I’m scared for my daughter, but I think we don’t have a choice,” said Emilia Gwiazda, 46, who attended protests in Warsaw.

+Polish media estimates put the Warsaw protest at 15,000 people, despite restrictions that limit public gathering at 10 in the capital.
+That number is due to go down to five from Saturday.

 Thousands also took to the streets in the cities of Poznan, Wroclaw and Krakow, footage from private broadcaster TVN showed.

 “Women are not respected in this country.
-No one is listening to us,” said Magda, 34, who showed up to a protest in the northern city of Gdynia.
+No one is listening to us,” said Magda, 34, in the northern city of Gdynia.

 Attempts by PiS to curb the already very restrictive abortion rules in recent years had ignited a public outcry, forcing the party to roll back legislative proposals.